snexus/nlp-question-answering-system/README.md

 The idea is that combining the output of both models will improve the discrimination ability on impossible questions.

 ## Web application

-https://share.streamlit.io/snexus/nlp-question-answering-system/main
+Explore the QA system using application hosted on Streamlit Sharing: https://share.streamlit.io/snexus/nlp-question-answering-system/main

 ## Installation and running